ProfessorManhattan/docs-ansible/readme/dependencies.md

 ## Dependencies

 Most of our roles rely on [Ansible Galaxy](https://galaxy.ansible.com/) collections.
 Some of our projects are also dependent on other roles and collections that are published on Ansible Galaxy.
-Before you run this role, you will need to install the collection and role dependencies (as well as the Python requirements) by running:
+Before you run this role, you will need to install the collection and role dependencies, as well as the Python requirements, by running:

 ```
 pip3 install -r requirements.txt